How Do I Find Help for a Cocaine Addiction?

 You must also consider what will happen after treatment.
 Cravings for cocaine are likely to pop up from time to time, and you must have a plan for how to deal with them.
 Joining a group like Cocaine Anonymous helps many people stay sober.
 It is also a good idea to start new hobbies to build a fulfilling life with no need for drugs.

-It is also important for you or the addict to be ready to go for treatment.
+It is also important for you to be ready to go for treatment.
 While it is not necessary for treatment to be voluntary to work, the more willing someone is to participate in treatment, the more likely it is to be effective.
 Once a person admits he or she has a problem and wants to fix it, that person is ready for treatment.

 No matter what, it is important to understand that it is never too late to get help.
 You still have much of your life in front of you, and you can mend the relationships broken by your addiction.
 Your addiction is a physical disease that requires treatment to get better.